|Rating:||7.9 / 10|

 So what is the final verdict?
 I’d be happy to add this too my hiking mix which given it has flavour enhancers is a rarity for me.

-If you have tasted the Campers Pantry Beef & Black Bean Sauce meal or if you have questions, we’d like to hear from you.
+If you have eaten Campers Pantry Beef & Black Bean Sauce meal we’d like to hear from you.
 Post your comment or questions below

 Campers Pantry Beef & Blackbean Sauce meal as purchased